Updated Dec. 11, 2017

 Whether it’s company Christmas cards, calendars or holiday event collateral, there’s a flurry of Yuletide business copy being produced this time of year.

-To help you prevent and catch content mistakes, here are some holiday-specific editing and proofreading tips for corporate communications.
+To help you prevent and catch content mistakes, here are some holiday-specific editing and proofreading tips for small and midsize businesses and Fortune 500 corporations.

 Holiday greeting cards